Restaurant surcharges a restaurateurs guide

 In recent years, specifically since the onset of the pandemic, some restaurants have introduced surcharges to support their employees.

-The healthcare or living wage surcharge at restaurants is an additional fee on your customers’ bill, which is allocated to providing benefits like healthcare, fair wages, or employee wellness.
+The healthcare or living wage surcharge at restaurants is an additional fee on your customers’ bill, which is allocated to providing benefits like healthcare, cloud-based EMR software, fair wages, or employee wellness.

 This approach ensures that your restaurant staff is well-compensated and taken care of, ultimately improving service quality and employee morale.